Stock market today: Asian shares slip further as higher US 10-year Treasury yield pressures Wall St

 Overall, analysts expect companies across the S&P 500 index to report slight growth in their earnings per share for the summer versus a year earlier.
 If they do, it would be the first such growth in a year.

-Escalating conflict in the Middle East is fueling supply concerns, with a barrel of benchmark U.S. crude rising further 96 cents to $89.33 per barrel in electronic trading on the New York Mercantile Exchange.
+A barrel of benchmark U.S. crude rose 68 cents to $89.05 per barrel in electronic trading on the New York Mercantile Exchange.
 It increased $1.05 to settle at $89.37 on Thursday.
-Brent crude, the international standard, was up 81 cents to $93.19 per barrel.
+Brent crude, the international standard, was up 54 cents at $92.02 per barrel.

 Credit: AP